kinode-dao/kinode-book/src/login.md

 Bridge ETH to Optimism using the [official bridge](https://app.optimism.io/bridge).
 Many exchanges also allow sending ETH directly to Optimism wallets.

-### Aside: Acquiring Sepolia Testnet ETH

-Using the Alchemy account [registered above](#creating-an-alchemy-account), use the [Sepolia faucet](https://sepoliafaucet.com/) to acquire Sepolia ETH if you do not already have some in your wallet.
-Then, return to the Kinode.

 ### Setting Up Networking (Direct vs. Routed Nodes)